Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

-An experienced Plainview student defense lawyer may be helpful in providing students with legal representation to prevent a single mistake or moment from defining their futures.
-Whether the student is 13 or 18, they may face legal, financial, and educational consequences that could follow them for years.
+Experienced Plainview student defense lawyers firmly believe in providing students with legal representation to prevent a single mistake or moment from defining their futures.
+Whether the accused student is 13 or 18, they may face legal, financial, and educational consequences that can follow them for years.

-With the help of a seasoned defense attorney, you or your loved one could rest assured knowing that your case could be investigated thoroughly, strategized creatively, and defended passionately to yield a suitable outcome.
+With the help of a seasoned defense attorney, you or your loved one can rest assured knowing that your case can be investigated thoroughly, strategized creatively, and defended passionately to yield the best possible outcome.

 Common Charges Against Students

 There are several common charges that students face frequently.
 These offenses include:

 - Alcohol-related charges such as DUI/DWI, MIP/MIC, public intoxication, and providing alcohol to minors with criminal negligence

 - Drug possession of Schedule II “study drugs” like Adderall and Ritalin

 - Resisting arrest

 Offenses against students are diverse and wide-ranging in severity; some are classified as misdemeanors while others are felonies.
 Even though the student offender may be young, they will likely be charged as a juvenile only if they are between the ages of 13 and 17.